Table of Contents

-According to the facts by Bankrate, only 44 percent of Americans can cover up to $1,000 in emergency expenses.
-Everyone knows how useful cash heaped in a savings account is.
+According to Bankrate, only 44 percent of Americans can cover up to $1,000 in emergency expenses.
+Everyone knows how helpful cash in a savings account is.
 From gathering money for emergency funds and covering unexpected bills to buying a new car, doing financial planning for retirement, and dreaming of buying a new house, life is all about setting financial goals.

 So, let’s spill the beans!